 Here are three simple blog post formats that are have been proven by top bloggers to encourage linking, sharing, and re-tweeting.

-List Posts – Simple Lists make great blog posts.
+List Posts – Simple lists make great blog posts.
 If you spend some time reading popular blogs you will notice that publish list posts quite often.
 When done well, list posts give your visitors added value, particularly if they provide useful step-by-by step how-to information.
 For example, an organization that promotes employment opportunities for people disabilities could write a post called "Ten Steps to Creating an Accessible Work Space."
 Be sure to include a preamble to your list so that readers know the general theme of the article before it launches into countdown mode.
 List posts with funny visuals can keep people coming back again and again for a dose of levity and lightness during the day.
 And the more often people visit, the more likely you'll have a blog that makes money.

 Infographics -- Infographics are graphic visual representations of information, data or knowledge presented in a compact, easy to view format.
 An infographic illustrating an issue that affects the people you want to reach is a great way to create shareable content.
 There are several free tools available online to help you create your own relevant infographics. (http://mashable.com/2011/10/15/infographic-resume-apps/)